Printy-Studios/mini-task/dev-docs/user-flows.md

 `minitask delete` allows the user to delete an issue.
 It has a single required positional argument where you must specify one of the following - `id`|`name`|`description`.
 If there are multiple issues that match the selector, a selectable list of issues will be shown, just like with `minitask edit`.

 After an issue has been selected for deletion, a confirmation prompt will appear for the user to confirm deletion.

+## minitask view

+`minitask view` allows the user to view a specific issue.
+Like in `delete`, `edit`, `create`, you can specify a positional argument to select an issue, and a select menu will appear if multiple issues match the selector.
+The output will print out a formatted issue with markdown rendering support